owid/etl/docs/tutorials/adding-data/fast-track.md

 ```

-# "Super" fast-track
+# _Super_ fast-track
+!!! warning "_Super_ fast-track should only be used for data exploration, and never for production datasets."

-"Super" fast-track is a variation of fast-track that imports data directly from CSV files without needing a Google Spreadsheet.
-It is useful for exploring datasets in Grapher but isn't intended for production datasets.
-"Super" fast-track was developed to replace the "Import CSV" functionality in the admin interface.
+_Super_ fast-track is a variation of fast-track that imports data directly from CSV files without needing a Google Spreadsheet.
+It is useful for exploring datasets in Grapher but isn't intended for production datasets. _Super_ fast-track was developed to replace the "Import CSV" functionality in the admin interface.
 However, it doesn't support adding complex metadata in the ETL like regular fast-track does.